vincentwimmer/System-Health-Reports/README.md

  That's it!

 # Notes:
 - MainExec.ps1 will produce an error if the system's Event Logs are cleared.
-This is considered a "feature" in a security sense!
+In the security realm, this is considered a feature!
 - Most runtime errors are related to the $fpath location.
 Be sure to check that.
 - When using IIS make sure the folder containing the files is not "Read-Only" and that the user has rights to the folder.
 - Feel free to update the CSS in the CreateHTML and GetSystemReport scripts.